Modern compasses

 [edit]Thumb compass

-Thumb compass on left
+Main article: Thumb compass

 A thumb compass is a type of compass commonly used in orienteering, a sport in which map reading and terrain association are paramount.
 Consequently, most thumb compasses have minimal or no degree markings at all, and are normally used only to orient the map to magnetic north.
 Thumb compasses are also often transparent so that an orienteer can hold a map in the hand with the compass and see the map through the compass.